kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/abtest.md

     - The `webhooks` provide an extensibility mechanism for the analysis procedures.
 In this configuration, webhooks communicate with the testloader to generate test traffic for the healthchecks.
 - The `trafficRouting` configuration specifies how traffic will be shifted to the A/B Testing during the rollout process.
     - The `analysisTimes` signifies the number of testing iterations that will be conducted.
     - The `match` defines the criteria that an incoming request must satisfy in order to be routed to the new version.
 This includes header match definitions which specify rules for request headers.
 Other match dimensions like port, URL path etc. can also be configured.
+It's important to note that HTTP matching only takes effect during code analysis, and does not apply to normal usage afterwards.
 Please refer to [Application API Reference](https://kurator.dev/docs/references/app-api/#apps.kurator.dev/v1alpha1.TrafficRoutingConfig) for more details on directly setting the release and test traffic distributions.
     - The `gateways` and `host` represent the ingress points for external and internal service traffic, respectively.
 - The `rolloutStatus` section displays the actual processing status of rollout within the fleet.